Get Ready for the next Sale in:

 Developed by chemists using the trade name Monastral Blue, the organic blue dyestuff, now known as Phthalo Blue, was presented as a pigment in November 1935 in London.
 Its discovery was accidental.

 The dark colour was observed in a kettle where a dye was made from a British dyestuff plant.
-The demand for such a pigment came from commercial printers who wanted cyan to replace Prussian Blue.
+The demand for such a pigment came from commercial printers who wanted a cyan to replace Prussian Blue.

-Pigment Name: PY83 Indian Yellow Diarylide Yellow 83; HR70
+• Pigment Name: PY83 Indian Yellow Diarylide Yellow 83; HR70

-Pigment Type: organic, disazo
+• Pigment Type: organic, disazo

-Diarylide Yellow is a semi-opaque, moderately staining, intense deep reddish yellow pigment with good tinting strength.
+Diarylide Yellow is a semi-opaque, moderately staining, intense, deep reddish yellow pigment with good tinting strength.

 Diarylide Yellow 83 has excellent lightfastness and permanence.
 However, it can fade in tints, so some artists do not consider it suitable as an artist’s colour.
 Many other diarylide yellow pigments are reported to have fair to poor lightfastness, and some are entirely fugitive.